Star-Crossed (album): Commercial performance

 Star-Crossed debuted at number one on the U.S. Top Country Albums chart, earning 77,000 album-equivalent units, of which 47,000 copies were pure sales, from its opening week.
 It became Musgraves' fourth number-one album on the chart.
 The album also debuted at number three on the all-genre Billboard 200, and number one on the Americana/Folk Albums chart; it became Musgraves' fourth top-ten album on the former and her second chart-topping debut on the latter.
 In addition, the album also accumulated a total of 38.23 million on-demand streams of the album's tracks.
 Six songs from Star-Crossed charted on the US Hot Country Songs chart, with "Justified" at number 22, "Simple Times" at number 31, "Breadwinner" at number 36, "Star-Crossed" at number 37, "Good Wife" at number 41 and "Cherry Blossom" at number 44.

+In the United Kingdom the album debuted at number ten, becoming Musgraves' second consecutive top-ten album on the UK Albums Chart.

+Awards ceremony controversy

-Grammy controversy
+Grammy Awards

 On October 10, 2021, Universal Music Group Nashville record label president Cindy Mabe wrote a letter to Recording Academy CEO Harvey Mason Jr. following the decision to place Musgraves' album in the pop music categories instead of the country music categories in regards to the forthcoming 64th Grammy Awards.

 After Mabe's letter, Musgraves tweeted on Twitter: "You can take the girl out of the country (genre) but you can't take the country out of the girl."
 She also posted a collection of photos on her Instagram story, highlighting her ties to country music, such as pictures with Dolly Parton, Willie Nelson, Loretta Lynn, Shania Twain, and George Strait.